 - Presents an undeniable social proof (as powerful as word-of-mouth)

-> - Boosts trust in your brand (consumers trust recommendations from real people)
+- Builds trust for your brand (consumers trust recommendations from real people)

-> - Impacts purchasing decisions on a higher level
+- Impacts purchasing decisions on a higher level

 - It gives the consumer a voice (and shows that it matters)

 - It’s cost-effective (users run the show, while marketers don’t have to empty their pockets on marketing campaigns that may or may not perform well)

 - It makes people feel they are a part of an online community

 - Customer reviews expand your SEO efforts and help you rank higher